Autoferry/autoferry.github.io/_posts/2020-04-11-imagedetection.md

 For active sensors, relatively straightforward thresholding and segmentation techniques are typically used for detection.
 For passive sensors, especially for optical cameras, more advanced object recognition techniques are generally preferred.
 Convolutional neural networks (CNNs) have emerged as the undisputed benchmark leader in recent years.
 A handful of MSc students have worked on CNNs for ship detection in optical and infrared images in connection with the [Autosea project], see for example (Grini 2019).

+No detector is perfect.
+CNNs come with their own strengths and weaknesses.
+They can be trained to detect objects that would be very difficult to describe in more explicit terms, but are ill equipped to detect objects that differ too much from the training data.
+Their black-box nature make it difficult to analyze or predict their behaviour.
+Standard CNNs are, in common with other methods that work on single images, unable to exploit dynamic information that only can extracted from a sequence of images.